Theoretical Aspects of Corporate Governance

 - Those who wish to understand the development of corporate governance in the last twenty-five years and its importance to the firm, to directors, shareholders, and other stakeholders, and to the wider business community.

-Upon completion of this corporate governance training, you will be able to understand:
+Upon completion of Short Course in Corporate Governance, you will be able to understand:

 - The various main theories that underlie the development corporate governance.